 I heated up a couple of these for the kids this morning and Will was so excited that the flavors were like his favorite pancake.
 He’s declared this his new favorite scone.
 Sweet.

-More from Sarah W. Caron of Sarah’s Cucina Bella
+More from Sarah Walker Caron of Sarah’s Cucina Bella

 - Snapshot: Sarah Caron in the Newtown Bee (a profile by our local weekly newspaper)